 Pretty in...: The Chop't Pink Goddess salad

-COLIN—We have 17 outlets open and three in construction, so we will be at 20 by the end of this year.
+Colin: We currently have 21 outlets open.
 We are in NYC, DC and the suburbs of each.
 Right now, we are focused on these areas, but since we started in 2001, we have always had a goal of having Chop’t across the country.

-TONY—We started this whole salad movement 12 years ago, and we consider ourselves the leaders of it.
+Tony: We started this whole salad movement [almost] 13 years ago, and we consider ourselves the leaders of it.
 We want to be everywhere, ultimately.
 We want to have salad drive-throughs; we want to penetrate into American culture.

 “If we can get kids to swap out chicken fingers for broccoli heads, it says something.”

-TONY—Colin and I work with Catherine Lederer, who runs our food and beverage [division], and a chef, Aneesha Hargrave, and we try to come up with seasonal salads every 60 days.
-We come up with three: One of them is vegetarian, one is intensely cravable, and another one [transports you].
-Between that, we will do things we call super-seasonal—with ramps, for example, or we’re doing scapes this year.
+Tony: Colin and I work with Catherine Lederer, who runs our food and beverage [division], and a chef, Aneesha Hargrave, and we try to come up with seasonal salads every 60 days.
+We come up with three: One of them is vegetarian, one is intensely cravable and another one [transports you].
+Between that, we will do things we call super-seasonal—with ramps, for example, or we did scapes in the past.
 [We do] either a salad or a dressing around them.
 And some of those super-seasonals we are going to tie to a philanthropic cause.